23wh1a6616/Mahima/README.md

  Tracking snake moves and placing food at random positions.
 If the food was consumed, it increases the snake body size.
 We used Swings.
 4. Vector_Embeddings:
    Language: Python;
- Making a document based embedding model to give a selected query data from a document as output.
+ Making a document based embedding model to give a query as input and get data from a document as output.
 We used Sentence Transformers.